 Limekiln State Park [Mile Marker 21]

-Although most of the park is currently closed due to the Dolan Fire and the Covid pandemic, it will once again feature miles of beautiful hiking trails, bathrooms and a campground.
+The Dolan Fire damaged the park heavily and the Covid pandemic has halted efforts to fix it.
+Eventually, it will feature miles of beautiful hiking trails, bathrooms and a campground.
 There’s a beautiful waterfall, too–Limekiln Falls is definitely worth a look once the park reopens later in the year.

 Sand Dollar Beach [Mile Marker 14]